kvcarido/til/git/working-with-a-new-branch.md

 $ git branch <new-branch> <base-branch>
 ```

-To publish your new local branch, you'll want to publish it to your remote repository in order to share your work.
+To publish your new local branch, you'll want to push it to your remote repository in order to share your work.

 ```git
 $ git push -u origin <local-branch>